 5. Do not neglect curb appeal.
 (Most buyers will do a drive-by first, often before even contacting the realtor.)

-7. Do not leave pets or various pet related things where potential buyers may see them.
+7. Do not leave pets or various pet related items where potential buyers may see them.
 (Many people are allergic to pets and some people just do not like animals.)